splintered-reality/py_trees_js/README.md

 Qt application wishing to visualise behaviour trees need only import this module from the `py_trees_js` package.

 ### The Web App

-The web application itself is made available similarly via `.qrc` resources, though the need to distribute it as a shareable package is not necessary.
-Typical steps involve:

 1. Bundle the `.html`/`.css` pages into a `.qrc` file
 2. Import into directly into designer when building your Qt application